-In the broadest sense, value management can be defined as a process of delivering some benefit to a client.
-When we talk about project implementation, delivery of expected results and organization of activities, value management concerns the benefits that are derived by the customer from the successful implementation of a given project.
-When the project brings some value, it is worth implementing and can be qualified in business terms.
-The customer gets the benefit and the performing organization (which implements the project) receives some business profit.
+In the broadest sense, value management defines a process of delivering some benefit to a client.
+When we talk about project implementation, delivery of expected results, and organization of activities, value management concerns the benefits the customer derives from successfully implementing a given project.

 Let’s see an example.
-Activities for creating a better working environment and improving skills of customer support staff can be organized into a single project that should deliver:
+Activities for creating a better working environment and improving the skills of customer support staff can be organized into a single project that should deliver the following:

-The value of this project will be that customers receive better support service (the benefit) because the number of satisfied requests is increased.
-The business profit will be that the organization gets more loyal customers and earns better reputation because the customers are satisfied and ready to purchase more products or order new services.
+The value of this project would be that customers receive better support service (the benefit) because the number of satisfied requests increases.
+The business profit would be that the organization gets more loyal customers and earns a better reputation because the customers are happy and ready to purchase more products or order new services.